gill6151/mercury/README.md

 Simple & Customisable RSS Client for IRC.

 This bot is not completed, expect bugs/crashes/errors.
 Use in production is disadvised at this stage.

+There is a live demo of Mercury on [irc.supernets.org](ircs://irc.supernets.org:6697) in #mercury

 ![m!feed Example](/.screens/1.png?raw=true "m!feed Example")